The Initiative

 Internet Protection

-The Securly web filter provides Internet filtering on the Chromebooks when used outside of school, regardless of the network being used.
+The Securly web filter provides Internet filtering on devices when used outside of school, regardless of the network being used.
 It will also work in combination with a home filtering solution.
 It is important to recognize that no web filter is capable of blocking all objectionable content all of the time.

 Ensuring student's are accessing the Internet responsibly both at school and at home requires a combination of "over the shoulder" monitoring, periodically reviewing student Internet activity and educating students on the appropriate use of the Internet.